 Ship of Dreams

-Ship of Dreams is a song orignially penned by Manny Charlton following the death of his mother.
+Ship of Dreams is a song originally penned by Manny Charlton following the death of his mother.
 The song first appeared on "Malice in Wonderland", which was a Nazareth album produced by Jeff 'Skunk' Baxter in 1980.
-This cover version is produced by Helge Rognstad, and was recorded at The Fluffy Jackets Sound Studio with overdubs by Neil Murray (Whitesnake) and Leif Knashaug (The Halloween Project) at 'Studio Studio Nyhagen' The single artwork for Ship of Dreams is a drawing of Manny Charlton, created by artist Flynnt Biggar (UK).
+This cover version is produced by Helge Rognstad, and was recorded at The Fluffy Jackets Sound Studio with overdubs by Neil Murray (Whitesnake).
+Vocals are shared between Helge Rognstad (The Fluffy Jackets) and Leif Knashaug (The Halloween Project), who recorded his overdubs at 'Studio Studio Nyhagen' with engineer Kjartan Hesthagen.
+The single artwork for Ship of Dreams is a drawing of Manny Charlton, created by the artist and illustrator Flynnt Biggar (UK).

 Both tracks are released in celebration of Manny Charlton’s 80th birthday on the 25rd of July 2021 and are available now on all download and streaming platforms via Cargo Records.